When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Crosscuts

-Never hold the material freehand when using a radial arm saw.
-Always push the stock firmly against the fence.
-Wait until the saw is spinning at full speed before you lower it to the material you are cutting.
+Safety is paramount here.
+Never hold the material freehand.
+You must push the stock firmly against the fence.
+Let the saw reach full RPMs before you lower it or pull it forward.

 Rip Cuts